 Here are some of the other benefits of Smart Meters.

-Customers can also view the consumption details including current and the historical data, either through a web portal or a mobile app.
+Customers can also view the consumption details including current and historical data, either through a web portal or a mobile app.
 NEA can also deploy prepaid billing where the system reduces the available credit based on consumption.
 For this, the system needs to continuously monitor the energy consumption of the prepaid meter, also sending low credit notifications.
-Currently, they perform billing of the most meters as post-paid where the meter readers visit customer premises for the manual billing.
+Currently, they perform the billing of most meters as post-paid where the meter readers visit customer premises for the manual billing.